Pennsylvania Sports Betting

 Pennsylvania Daily Fantasy Sports

-Fantasy sports players can read more about DFS in Pennsylvania and find a list of BettingUSA’s recommended operators below:
+Fantasy sports players can learn about DFS in Pennsylvania and find a list of BettingUSA’s recommended operators:

 Pennsylvania Horse Racing Betting

-BettingUSA maintains a detailed guide to Pennsylvania horse racing betting at the link below.
-There, readers will find a complete list of race tracks and online racebooks, an introduction to parimutuel wagering law, and more.
+BettingUSA maintains a detailed guide to Pennsylvania horse racing betting, with a complete list of race tracks and online racebooks and an introduction to parimutuel wagering law:

 Pennsylvania Online Gambling

-Legal online gambling options in Pennsylvania include online casinos, poker sites, and lottery games.
+Legal online gambling options in Pennsylvania include online casinos, poker sites, and online lottery games.

 The Pennsylvania online lottery (PA iLottery) functions a bit differently because it operates under the Department of Revenue rather than the PGCB and accepts customers 18 or older.